 My son and I love the National Geographic Kids Almanac 2012 that he received.
 I’ve never been so impressed with a children’s book before!
-This book contains a wealth information that adults and children would enjoy reading about, because they make it fun enough to captivate anyone’s attention.
+This book contains a wealth of information that adults and children would enjoy reading about, because they make it fun enough to captivate anyone’s attention.
 I usually take the time to do a little reading before going to bed, and I found myself spending half of the night sifting through this book since it’s that interesting.

 I really enjoyed reading about Cueva de los Cristales (Cave of Crystals), which was discovered beneath Mexico’s Naica Mountain in 2000 when miners were searching for lead and silver.
 It’s like no other cave in world, because it contains giant icicle-like crystals.
 Some even measured up to 37.4 feet tall.
 Most caves are known to stay cool, around 60ºF (15ºC), but this cave rests atop what was once a bubbling magma (hot, liquid rock).
-Therefore, the leftover embers make this cave hotter than the Sahara and wetter than a rain forest.
+Therefore, the leftover embers make this cave hotter than the Sahara and wetter than a rainforest.
 In fact, it’s too risky and dangerous to stay in it too long.

 National Geographic Kids Almanac 2012 is well worth $8 and it would make an excellent gift, whether it’s for your child’s birthday or Christmas!

 The item(s) in this review was provided to the reviewer for keeps and the purpose of writing a review.
-This in no way effects the quality of the review provided.
+This in no way affects the quality of the review provided.
 No monetary exchange occurred in exchange for the writing of the review.
 The views expressed in this review are strictly that of the reviewer.
 All reviews provided here are the work of the reviewer and remain completely unbiased.